 Acadanse is the first Acadian francophone dance troop in Calgary.
-The dance troop was created in October 2015, and consists of 12 dancers with ages ranging between 10 to 12 years old.
+The dance troop was created in October 2015, and consists of 12 dancers with ages ranging between 10 and 12 years old.
 This troop will present choreography and dance steps of Acadian, Irish and Scottish decent.
-As of now, the dancers will be presenting 3 danse performances with fairly complex steps.
+Currently, the dancers are presenting 3 dance performances with fairly complex steps.
 Sunday at the Celebration tent

 BRITISH COLUMBIA ARTISTS